anon-blue/anon.blue/README.txt

 er.
 Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Al so has a brother in Kentucky)
                                             ALERT!Tre Wayne Gage Jose Pierce.
-Wa nted by the Michigan State Police Post for theft & child molestation, he is poss ibly armed and is a heavy drug user so use caution. $10,0urututuutiiti9ijujfjgjg jgjgjjjjjfjf8titnny9gjtsbbssbgxr 32ajza8133`z`dxu3wn9n 314c56vgcg658frdw539/xs3x 65yf46w25cd  facebook.com/trnbvmnmvmbvmvnbvnbvnbnvbvnbvnbvnbvnbvnvnbvjhjjjfgsgfx
+Wa nted by the Michigan State Police Post for theft & child molestation, he issssss ibly armed and is a heavy drug user so use caution. $10,0urututuutiiti9ijujfjgjg jgjgjjjjjfjf8titnny9gjtsbbssbgxr 32ajza8133`z`dxu3wn9n 314c56vgcg658frdw539/xs3x 65yf46w25cd  facebook.com/trnbvmnmvmbvmvnbvnbvnbnvbvnbvnbvnbvnbvnvnbvjhjjjfgsgfx